Environment Defenders Office

 Submissions have been sent to Kingston Council Kingston’s Draft Biodiversity Policy, and Draft Boatshed and Bathing Box Policy.
-Letter sent to the Minister for Transport asking him to consider the narrowing of Beach Road lanes to accomodate the bike track there rather than intruding into the foreshore.
+Letter sent to the Minister for Transport asking him to consider the narrowing of Beach Road lanes to accommodate the bike track there rather than intruding into the foreshore.

-LOCAL MEMBER, Janice Munt posted out 5000 letters in her electorate in a survey to check community opinion about the location of the bike trail.
+Local Member, Janice Munt posted out 5000 letters in her electorate in a survey to check community opinion about the location of the bike trail.
 There was a surprising response with 70% approving the verge of Beach Road option!

 Revegetation work on the north bank of the creek has been completed and was celebrated with a sausage sizzle at the Jack Grut Reserve.
 The work was funded as a result of the EPA requiring a polluting industry to pay for revegetation work.
 Melbourne Water’s Corridors of Green and Landcare Victoria were involved in the program.
 There is now a veritable forest on the creek bank!